 The human touch

 Get the name and contact number of someone in the company or agency you’re invoicing.
-That way, if something does go wrong, there’s an issue with payment or you have a query, you know who to speak to get the matter resolved.
+That way, if something goes wrong, there’s an issue with payment, or you have a query, you know who to speak to to resolve the matter.

 Tax-efficient protection for directors